sweattep/ancient_quotes/README.md

 >And I endued thee with love from Me that thou mightest be trained according to My will

 >The enjoyment of the life of the world which lasts only for a short while.
 A believer should not become attached to these things

+>We made the day and night as two signs.
+So We made the sign of the night devoid of light, and We made the sign of the day ˹perfectly˺ bright, so that you may seek the bounty of your Lord and know the number of years and calculation ˹of time˺.
+And We have explained everything in detail. ˹And it will be said,˺ "Read your record.
+You ˹alone˺ are sufficient this Day to take account of yourself."

+>Whoever chooses to be guided, it is only for their own good.
+And whoever chooses to stray, it is only to their own loss.
+No soul burdened with sin will bear the burden of another.
+And We would never punish a people until We have sent a messenger to warn them.

+>Man was truly created anxious: he is fretful when misfortune touches him, but tight-fisted when good fortune comes his way.

+>Surely the wasteful are ˹like˺ brothers to the devils.
+And the Devil is ever ungrateful to his Lord.

+>Do not be so tight-fisted, for you will be blameworthy; nor so open-handed, for you will end up in poverty.

+>Do not follow blindly what you do not know to be true: ears, eyes, and heart, you will be questioned about all these.

+>Do not strut arrogantly about the earth: you cannot break it open, nor match the mountains in height.